Radhika-Envision/Upmark/README.md

         1. Under *Configure Details*, give this new configuration a similar name to the AMI.
             1. No IAM role is required because the AWS API key is set in the AMI.
-            1. Under *Advanced Details > IP Address Type*, select *Do not assign a public IP address to any instances.*
+            1. Under *Advanced Details > IP Address Type*, select *Assign a public IP address to every instance*.
+This is requred because we don't have NAT set up for the VPC.
         1. Under *Add Storage*, change the hard drive type to *Magnetic*.
 The default size of 20GB should be fine.
-        1. Under *Configure Security Group*, choose a group that allows web and SSH traffic (ports 80 and 22).
+        1. Under *Configure Security Group*, choose a group that allows web and SSH traffic (ports 80 and 22) *for the local subnet* for the machine's availability zone (AZ) e.g. `172.31.0.0/20`.
+Check your VPC configuration if you're not sure.
+Do not allow connections from 0.0.0.0/32.

            HTTPS is not required because that is handled by the load balancer.

     1. AUTO SCALING > Launch Configurations > Create Auto Scaling Group
         1. Configure Auto Scaling group details